30449 - MATHEMATICS - MODULE 2 (APPLIED MATHEMATICS)

 - Implicit functions.

-- Unconstrained optima.
-Constrained optima: classical programming and differentiable non linear programming.
+- Constrained optima; classical programming and differentiable non linear programming.

 - Solving separable and linear autonomous equations.

-- Stability: the linear autonomous case, linearization method in the non linear autonomous case.
-One dimensional autonomous systems: phase diagram, stair step and cobweb diagrams.
+- Stability; the linear autonomous case, linearization method in the non linear autonomous case.
+Autonomous systems of dimension 1; phase and stairstep diagrams.

 - Recognize the mathematical model and its main properties.

-- Identify a model and the assumptions that must hold in order that the model may be correctly applied.
+- Describe a mathematical model and list the assumptions that must hold in order that the model may be correctly applied.

-- Reproduce the correct procedures for solving a static optimization problem, for assessing the asymptotic behavior of a dynamical system or for finding its trajectories.
+- Select and reproduce the correct procedures for solving a static optimization problem, for computing integrals, for assessing the asymptotic behavior of a dynamical system and for finding its trajectories.

-- Apply the learned calculus methods to solve an optimization problem, to assess the asymptotic behavior of a dynamical system, etc;.
+- Apply the learned calculus methods to solve an optimization problem, to compute integrals, to analyze the asymptotic behavior of a dynamical system, to compute the solutions of a differential/difference equation.

 - Demonstrate the main properties of a model.

-- Formulate in a formal way the assumptions that are needed for properly applying the model.
+- Formulate in a proper way the assumptions which are required to apply the mathematical tool.

 - Face-to-face lectures